-What if you could improve your finances in just 10 minutes a day?
-Money journaling can be a fantastic tool to help you shift your outlook and begin to live a life of financial abundance!
+Money journaling can be a fantastic tool to help you shift your outlook and live a life of financial abundance!

-You’re all set to get a handle on your finances, and you know you need to work on your money mindset.
 You’ve read all about how journaling can help people work through their blocks, so is there such a thing as money journaling?
-And, how do you use it?
-Is it just woo-woo magic?
+And, how do you even do it?

 Good news!
-Yes, there is such a thing as money journaling, and we’re going to walk you through how to do and get the most from your efforts to help you improve your relationship with money and reach your financial goals faster.
-Oh, and no, it’s not woo-woo magic, but maybe it can be your secret weapon!
+Yes, there is such a thing as money journaling, and we’re going to walk you through how to do it.
+Plus, how to get the most from your efforts to help you improve your relationship with money and reach your financial goals faster.

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 You may be wondering what a money journal is.
 Simply put, it’s a daily record of how you spend your money and feel about your finances.